bihorac-LAB/Exposome/Tools/SDOH/doc/readme.md

-# Geocoding Patient Data for SDoH Linkage
+# Geocoding Patient Data for Exposome Linkage

 > **Note:** This toolkit does **not** require or share any Protected Health Information (PHI).

-This repository provides a reproducible workflow to geocode patient location data and generate Census Tract (FIPS 11-digit) identifiers for linking with Social Determinants of Health (SDoH) datasets.
+This repository provides a reproducible workflow to geocode patient location data and generate Census Tract (FIPS 11-digit) identifiers for linking with Exposome datasets.

 ---